reinar-kajava/Pygame/README.md

 ### Installing

-A step by step series of examples that tell you how to get the program running
+A step by step series of examples that tell you how to get the game running

 Steps are as follows: